 He supervises all non-news local programming at WABC-TV, developing long-range strategy for the station and arranging syndicated shows, movies and special projects.
 For nearly 20 years he served as executive producer of the nationally syndicated program “The Road to Gold: An Academy Awards Preview.”
 Before beginning his career in television, he produced a season of Equity summer stock in Pennsylvania.
 He had paid his dues as a director and producer at stations in Lancaster, Pennsylvania; Buffalo; and Philadelphia prior to landing in New York City.

 In 2006, Moore was presented with the Distinguished Alumni Award by the Ithaca College Alumni Association in recognition of his loyalty and long-standing service to the college.
 He serves on the Park School’s National Advisory Board.
 Moore has returned to campus on numerous occasions as a guest lecturer.
 He has been involved in a variety of organizations, including the National Academy of Television Arts and Sciences; Big Brothers, Big Sisters of America; and the Leukemia Society.

 For more information on the master’s degree program and the Keshishoglou Center for Global Communications Innovation, visit www.ithaca.edu/rhp/keshcenter.
 Contact Bob Regan, director of the center, at (607) 274-1081 or firstname.lastname@example.org; or Melissa Gattine, marketing communications manager in the Park School, at (607) 274-1023 or email@example.com.

-Originally published in Media Relations: WABC-TV Programming Executive Funds Scholarship in Master's Degree Program at Ithaca College's Roy H. Park School of Communications.
+Originally published in IC News: WABC-TV Programming Executive Funds Scholarship in Master's Degree Program at Ithaca College's Roy H. Park School of Communications.